 shortcomings - if any!
 It's great that Dave Smith decided to use a "no force necessary" type of buttons,

-and guys at Moog have yet to figure out that this is the way to go.
+and guys at Moog have yet to figure out this is the only right way to go.
 There is not

 one thing in the OB-6 that seems likely to break or at least malfunction (provided,